slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'What an investor needs is the ability to correctly evaluate selected businesses.
 Note that word “selected”: You don’t have to be an expert on every company, or even many.
 You only have to be able to evaluate companies within your circle of competence.
 The size of that circle is not very important; knowing its boundaries, however, is vital.' -- Charlie Munger*

-> *'The best companies aren't sold, they're bought.'*
+- The best companies aren't sold, they're bought.

-> *'Don’t buy on future hopes; buy on past mistakes.'*
+- Don’t buy on future hopes; buy on past mistakes.
+- Don't invest on junk stocks (companies with shrinking revenues, outsized debt loads and negative cash flows).
+If a stock is below five bucks, it is more than likely a troubled mess not worth investing in.

 > *'What's your religion?
 Arbitrage and rents.' -- EF*

-> *'Don't invest on junk stocks (companies with shrinking revenues, outsized debt loads and negative cash flows).
-If a stock is below five bucks, it is more than likely a troubled mess not worth investing in.'*

-When to fold them?
+### When to fold?

-Get an exit strategy and take risk from the table when possible.

 > *'Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand.
 You must learn to handle mistakes and new facts that change the odds.' -- Charlie Munger*

+Get an exit strategy and take risk from the table when possible.

 > *'I succeeded because I have a long attention span. (...)
 Waiting helps you as an investor, and a lot of people just can’t stand to wait.' -- Charlie Munger*

 <!--
 > *'Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land.' -- Adam Smith in The Wealth Of Nations*
-> *'Stock buybacks are effectively same as dividends.'*
-> *'Anything is illiquid if you hold a large enough percentage of the total amount.'*
-HINT: Barbell strategy

-Pessimists sound smart, optimists make money.

-Answers to what’s going to stay the same in the next ten years, while boring, offer the best investment opportunities.

-entrepreneurship vs investment - 2 different mentalities.

-dealers vs brokers: liquid markets (dealers with enough inventory)

-auctions ao contrario! vendo por 40mil. o q venderes dai para cima 50% é para ti!

-math shortcut: Years to double = 72 / Interest Rate

 “When innovative companies begin making decent profits, landlords raise the rents to adjust for the new ability to pay.
 As a result, these additional wages are neither reinvested, nor reflected in the disposable income of employees.
 This is the dynamic behind the mystery of stagnant wages.
 When workers in a particularly well-paid sector begin pouring into a city, landlords likewise raise the rent to absorb these incomes.
 It isn’t gentrification, but absorption through monopoly power.”

+- Stock buybacks are effectively same as dividends.
+- Barbell strategy
+- Pessimists sound smart, optimists make money.
+- Answers to what’s going to stay the same in the next ten years, while boring, offer the best investment opportunities.
+- entrepreneurship vs investment - 2 different mentalities.
+- dealers vs brokers: liquid markets (dealers with enough inventory)
+- auctions ao contrario! vendo por 40mil. o q venderes dai para cima 50% é para ti!
+- math shortcut: Years to double = 72 / Interest Rate
 -->